LeandroOliveiraDeQueiroz/dartware-avaliacao-tecnica-frontend/README.md

 In GraphQL is always deliveried what we queried.
 So if we queried a mutation createAJob, the server will response with the results inside of the object createAJob.
 In the end, createAJob return a job, therefore "make sense" the results outcome in a object job.
 For that situtations GraphQL allow create a allias for a resquest.

+**Authetication**

+GraphQL allow get data from the real request (POST) by the param context.
+That param expected a function that recieve the req (resquest) and return the data that need to by pass for the resolvers.
+Example: JWT (JSON Web Token) in attach in the request by the browser, can be parsed and send just the id for the resolver

+**Apollo Client**

+In general is the same of use the GraphQL resquest modules.
+The only difference is that Apollo cliente can cache the results of the resquest.
+Therefore if Apollo Cliente already a data of some resquest, it can access the cache and don't make the fecth.

+**Apollo React Hooks**